 What is Wootz?

-Wootz is a hard yet flexible type of crucible steel that was highly prized for a variety of reasons.
+Wootz is a very hard type of crucible steel that was highly prized for a variety of reasons.
 Manufacturing it was lengthy and difficult, and it had an appropriate price tag—a premium still paid by today’s collectors who value both its historical significance and its aesthetic qualities.
 It can be a bewildering field of study and many collectors, dealers and auction houses identify or describe it incorrectly, and this can lead to a significant loss of investment for a purchaser who finds out too late that their antique wootz dagger is actually a modern pattern-welded impostor.
 Even the most basic terms used in association with wootz are often misunderstood and used erroneously.

 Synonyms for wootz steel: wootz Damascus, true Damascus steel, crucible Damascus, watered steel, Damask, falaad, faulad, pulad, jauhar.